Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 And a lot of it is flat-out wrong.

-Many crafters say Prismacolor colored pencils or other wax-based pencils are inferior to oil-based brands.
-This is absolutely not true!
 Professional illustrator Amy Shulke speaks out about why she recommends Prismacolor for beginners and crafters, plus why she still uses them in her art today.

-It's fashionable to bash Prismacolor pencils online
+It's trendy to trash-talk Prismacolor pencils online

 I’m getting more student questions like this:

-You have Prismacolors on the class supply list but I’ve heard they’re not very good.
+You have Prismacolors on the class supply list but I’ve heard they’re not good.
 What other brand would you recommend?

 Well, that’s a problem.

+The whole point of the class to the same results as the instructor, correct?
 But because someone trash-talked Prismas online, now I have to defend my teaching methods?

 How do I respond politely to this?